America’s Best Beaches for ’23

 4) Caladesi Island State Park, Dunedin/Clearwater, Florida

-Ocracoke Lifeguarded Beach on the Outer Banks of North Carolina — #1 on last year’s list — didn’t make the top 10 this year.
-It’s nice to see a Florida beach topping the list — the state is doing many things right these days.
-Plus, 6 of the top 10 beaches are on the East Coast.
+St. George Island State Park on the Florida panhandle — #1 on last year’s list — didn’t make the top 10 this year.
+While a beautiful Hawaii beach again tops the list in ’24 — it’s nice to know that 7 of the top 10 beaches are on the East Coast.

 We Monmouth Beach/Sea Bright/Long Branch residents already know we have some of the nation’s best beaches.
 They are a source of enduring enjoyment and relaxation.
 I’m glad our beaches don’t make a list, though, summers are crowded already.
 Speaking about NJ beaches, Dr. Leatherman says: “Many people assume that New Jersey’s sand came from Long Island.
 This is incorrect as no sand grains can cross the deep valley of the drowned Hudson River (outer New York Harbor); indeed, divers report a massive buildup of sand and debris in this submarine canyon.